 • Lismore Bottle Coaster.
 Even a bottle of Two-Buck Chuck would look sublime set within this cut-crystal coaster.

-• Faux Roses in Bubble Bowl.
-Because they’re less than a foot high, these timeless blooms won’t impede the view of guests at the table.
+• Faux Everlasting Peony with Vase.
+Because they’re only 13 inches high, these timeless blooms won’t impede the view of guests at the table.

 The style in a nutshell: The magic of the mix

 Specifics: Eclectic style is less about individual pieces than in how you layer patterns, colors, and styles to create a unique wow factor.
 Lean in on lively or global patterns—animal prints, polka dots, block prints, shibori—and at least a few hits of bold color.
 Bring a few favorite vintage pieces into the ensemble as well.
 And don’t forget a dollop of whimsy.
 Eclectic style is fun!

 Pieces to bring Eclectic flair to any table: